What is the immune system of the skin?

 Skin immune system

-Overview of the skin immune system
+How does the skin immune system function?

 The key immune cells in the epidermis are:

-- Epidermal dendritic cells (Langerhan cells)
+- Epidermal dendritic cells (Langerhans cells)

 - Keratinocytes (skin cells).